Frannsoft/FrannHammer/README.md

 # FrannHammer - The KuroganeHammer.com API

 ### The legacy version of the API has been turned off now.
-This means requests `api.kuroganehammer.com` will no longer work.
+This means requests `api.kuroganehammer.com` will not work.

 **Interested in news about the latest version?
 [Go here](https://github.com/Frannsoft/FrannHammer/wiki/Version-0.6.0---Details)**